tomroper/SpringU-Wordpress-PHP/plugins/spring-functionality/README.md

-# RED Functionality Plugin
+# Spring Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+This plugin allows us to create custom post types and taxonomies.
+It was used in this project to creat custom Events, Programs and Instructors.